Bahrens96/Bahrens96/README.md

 In am interested in coding various projects utilizing various languages that I know.
 There will be more to come.

-I am currently wrapping up my front end web development course found here https://www.udemy.com/course/front-end-web-development/
+I am currently reading about coding my own games in Python: https://inventwithpython.com/invent4thed/
-I would like to get back into Python soon.